Missions in Spanish Florida: History

 Although priests and religious (monks) had traveled with the early conquistadors, the 1549 expedition of Father Luis de Cancer and three other Dominicans to Tampa Bay was the first solely missionary effort attempted in La Florida.
 It ended in failure with de Cancer being clubbed to death by the Tocobaga natives soon after landing, which diminished Catholic interest in La Florida for sixteen years.

 The first Spanish missions to La Florida, starting with the foundation of St. Augustine in 1565, were attached to presidios, or fortified bases.
-Between 1559 and 1567, ten presidios were established at major harbors from Port Royal Sound in modern South Carolina to Pensacola Bay on the northern Gulf of Mexico in an attempt to prevent other European powers from establishing bases on land claimed by Spain.
+Between 1559 and 1567, seven presidios were established at major harbors from Port Royal Sound in modern South Carolina to Tampa Bay on the eastern Gulf of Mexico in an attempt to prevent other European powers from establishing bases on land claimed by Spain.
 Most of the presidios were unsustainable; San Mateo (near modern-day Jacksonville, Florida) was destroyed by the French, the entire garrison at Tocobago was wiped out, and most of the other presidios were abandoned due to a combination of hostility from the native inhabitants, difficulty in providing supplies, and damage from hurricanes.

 By 1573, the only remaining presidios in La Florida were at St. Augustine and Santa Elena on Paris Island, South Carolina.
 Santa Elena was abandoned in 1587, leaving St. Augustine as the only sizeable Spanish settlement in La Florida.

 The mission system functioned for decades, as the Spanish convinced most village leaders to provide food and labor in exchange for tools and protection.
 Regular waves of European-borne disease along with conflict with Carolina colonists to the north weakened the system as the 1600s progressed.
 It collapsed in the aftermath of Queen Anne's War, when colonists from the Province of Carolina, along with their Creek allies, killed or kidnapped much of the remaining native population of Spanish Florida except in areas near St. Augustine and Pensacola.
 The network of missions was virtually destroyed by Carolina Governor James Moore's incursions into northern Florida between 1702 and 1709, a series of attacks that were later called the Apalachee massacre.
 Dozens of missions and surrounding villages were abandoned by the early 1700s and their locations lost, as was much of the former route of El Camino Real.
 As a result, only a few mission sites in Florida have been found and positively identified.